How to Jump a Car preliminary steps

-Caution: Don’t attach the negative cable to the negative terminal of the weak battery when jumping a car!
+Caution: Don’t attach the negative cable to the negative terminal of the weak battery when jumping a car battery!
 This common mistake could ignite hydrogen gas directly over the battery.
 Battery explosions can cause serious injury.
 Even if you’ve gotten away with it before, use a metallic engine part instead when jumping a car.

 Now start the car with the good battery, let it charge the weak battery for 5 minutes, then try to start the car with the weak battery.
 If it doesn’t start, shut off both ignitions, make sure the cable clamps are making good contact and then try it again.
 When the car with the weak battery starts, wait (about 15 seconds or so) to make sure it doesn’t stall.

 Disconnect the cables in the reverse order: First remove the negative cable from the car you jumped, then the negative cable from the car with the good battery.
 Then remove the positive cable from the car with the good battery (don’t touch a grounded part of either car with the clamp of the positive cable).
 Finally, remove the positive cable from the car with the weak battery.
 Remember, both engines will be running (with any luck!), so work carefully as you remove cables to avoid belts, fans and other moving parts.

 Tip: If you live in a very cold climate, buy the thickest-gauge cables you can find (the lower the number, the thicker the cable) for when you need them for jump starting a car.